jetrockets/shrine.cr/README.md

 # shrine.cr

 Shrine is a toolkit for file attachments in Crystal applications.
-Heavily inspired by Shrine for Ruby
+Heavily inspired by [Shrine for Ruby](https://shrinerb.com).

 ## Installation